 Managing user accounts¶

-CodeScoring supports multiple users with separate accounts.
+The CodeScoring platform supports multiple users with separate accounts.
 User accounts are created and managed in the Settings -> Users

 section.

-To create a new user, go to the form using the Create New button and fill in the following fields:
+To create a new user, go to the form by clicking the Create New button and fill in the following fields:

 - First name — first name;